PrashaltGames/Unity-ConversationGraph_OLD/README.md

 `https://github.com/PrashaltGames/Unity-ConversationGraph.git`
 # How to Use
+## Basic
 1. Make `Conversation Graph Asset` in ProjectWindow.
 2. Create your Conversation using Nodes.
 3. Use `ConversationSystemUGUI` in Runtime with your Conversation Graph Asset.
 4. Use `StartConvesation` Method in ConversationSystem Component.

+## Property
+You can use `ConversationProperty`Attribute.
+It is only for static field or property.

+In Graph, You write `{PropertyName}`, it replace value.

+Also, Bool property can use as Node.
+This node use in Branch Node.

 ## Custom
 You can create custom components for ConvasationGraph using `ConversationSystemBase`.
 This class provided 3 Events.